Quantum Entanglement and Spectral Form Factor: Modular Hamiltonian

 \subsection{Spectral Form Factor}

 We first perform some analytical studies for the spectral form factor.
-It is easy to observe that the spectral form factor \cite{Chen:2017yzn} \bea g_A(\tau)=\frac{1}{N_A^2}\sum_{j, k=1}^{N_A}e^{-i\tau(\lambda_j-\lambda_k)}, \eea where $N_A$ is the number of eigenvalues of a modular Hamiltonian.
+The spectral form factor is \cite{Chen:2017yzn} \bea g_A(\tau)=\frac{1}{N_A^2}\sum_{j, k=1}^{N_A}e^{-i\tau(\lambda_j-\lambda_k)}, \eea where $N_A$ is the number of eigenvalues of a modular Hamiltonian.
 The $g_A$ is one if all eigenvalues are the same after applying a time evolution.
 The $\lambda_j(t)$ is the eigenvalue of a modular Hamiltonian of the region $A$, and $\tau$ is the Fourier time.
-The dynamics of the spectral form factor are exhibited by the fact that the eigenvalues depending on time $t$.
-The GHZ state is for the choice \bea b=\frac{\sqrt{2}}{2}, \eea which refers to a pure state on two qubits (or sometimes called one of the Bell states).
-This is a maximally entangled state with a maximum value of entanglement entropy. \\
+The dynamics of the spectral form factor demonstrates by the time $t$ dependence of eigenvalues.
+The Bell's state is for the choice \bea b=\frac{\sqrt{2}}{2}, \eea which refers to a pure state on two qubits.
+This state has maximum entanglement entropy. \\